Greg Camp

 Gregory Dean Camp (born April 2, 1967) is an American guitarist, songwriter, and vocalist.
 He is best known as a founding member of the rock band Smash Mouth and served as a guitarist and songwriter across several stints (1994–2008, 2009–2011, 2014, 2018–2019).
-Camp is credited as the primary songwriter, whose songs catapulted the band to acclaim with hits, awards, and multi-platinum albums.
-Camp left Smash Mouth after 16 years and has remained an active songwriter and music producer, though he has rejoined Smash Mouth periodically.
+Camp is credited as one of the main songwriters for the band, and as such received a Grammy nomination for the song "All Star".
+Since leaving the band for a solo career in 2008, he has rejoined Smash Mouth periodically.
 Camp is currently a member of The Defiant.

 Biography

 Camp was born in West Covina, California, but attended Lynbrook High School in San Jose, California.
 Before Smash Mouth, he had been a musician in the California rock scene since the 1980s.
 He was part of several bands including the Gents, when Steve Harwell and Kevin Coleman approached him to form a new band.
-Camp declined, but Harwell and Coleman persisted, including harassing Camp with a morning pounding on his apartment window, until Camp agreed to look at the songs they had written.
+Camp declined, but Harwell and Coleman persisted, until Camp agreed to look at the songs they had written.
 They formed Smash Mouth soon after.